Xenorf/fridump3.1/README.md

                 process

 positional arguments:
-  process               the process that you will be injecting to
+  process               the process name, not package name that you will be injecting to

 options:
   -h, --help            show this help message and exit